EXPLAINER: What North Korea wants from recent weapons tests - NewsBreak

 EXPLAINER: What North Korea wants from recent weapons tests

-SEOUL, South Korea (AP) — North Korea’s recent test-missile explosion is unlikely to stop leader Kim Jong Un from chasing big plans this year to boost a nuclear arsenal he hopes will challenge his archrival, the United States.
+North Korea 's recent test-missile explosion is unlikely to stop leader Kim Jong Un from chasing big plans this year to boost a nuclear arsenal he hopes will challenge his archrival, the United States .

 Kim, in fact, may use it as a stepping stone to his first intercontinental ballistic missile test launch in years — and of the North's biggest weapon — while diplomacy with Washington remains stalled.